wevm/wagmi/site/core/api/actions/deployContract.md

 # deployContract <Badge text="viem@>=2.8.18" />

-Action for deploying a contract to the network, given bytecode & constructor arguments.
+Action for deploying a contract to the network, given bytecode, and constructor arguments.

 ## Import